rtrvrtg/smash2013-sub-joinus/README.md

 This site uses Compass & SASS to pre-process CSS.
 To update the compiled CSS:

 1. Go to *sites/all/themes/smash_joinus*
-2. Run @compass compile@
+2. Run `compass compile`

-You can also use @compass watch@ to update CSS as you edit.
+You can also use `compass watch` to update CSS as you edit.

 Colour palette is in *sites/all/themes/smash_joinus/sass/_base.scss*